 A man’s investigation of a friend’s death uncovers corruption in post-World War II Vienna.

 Cast: Joseph Cotten, Orson Welles, Alida Valli.
-Dir.: Carol Reed.
+Trevor Howard.
+Director: Carol Reed.
 Black and white.
 104 min.

 7:00am Block-Heads (1938)

 Chaos erupts when a man tries to help an old war buddy.